The Connection Between Oral Health and Sleep Apnoea

 Teeth Grinding (Bruxism)

 Teeth grinding, or bruxism, often occurs during sleep as the body’s subconscious attempt to reopen a partially blocked airway.
 This frequent grinding places excessive stress on teeth, causing noticeable wear, cracks, and even structural damage.
-According to a study published in the Journal of Clinical Sleep Medicine, bruxism is significantly more prevalent among individuals diagnosed with obstructive sleep apnoea.
+According to a study published in the Journal of Clinical Sleep Medicine, bruxism is more prevalent among individuals diagnosed with obstructive sleep apnoea.

 Enamel Erosion and Tooth Sensitivity